 Walt Disney named the riverboat Mark Twain after the pen name of Samuel Langhorne Clemens.
 Walt was inspired by these writings.
 When Samuel Langhorne Clemens was young, he was a pilot of a riverboat.
 He took on the name Mark Twain which is a riverboat term that means “vessel is at a safe depth.”

-Ride time for Mark Twain Riverboat used to be 25 minutes.
-After the recent construction to make room for Star Wars Galaxy’s Edge, it is now 14 minutes long.
+Ride time for the Mark Twain used to be 25 minutes.
+However, after the recent construction to make room for Star Wars Galaxy’s Edge, it is now 14 minutes long.
 I am bummed about the change.
 Mostly because the design of the island and river was Walt Disney’s.
 All things considered, I feel that it was well done.
 However, I wish the new trees were a bit larger and fuller to match the rest of the riverway.
 One day they will be.

 Mark Twain Riverboat has a lot of history, mishaps, and secrets.
 However, it is an attraction that has survived regardless.
-Therefore, I hope that you will check out all the Mark Twain Riverboat has to offer on your next visit to Disneyland.
+Therefore, I hope that you will check out all that Mark Twain has to offer on your next visit to Disneyland.

 Questions or Comments?

-If you have any questions or comments on today’s post on Mark Twain Riverboat, please feel free to leave them below.
+If you have any questions or comments on today’s post, please feel free to leave them below.
 I would love to help!

 Thanks for stopping by Life in Mouse Years!